chapter nine

 This chapter covers

-• Connecting your app to a Large Language Model (LLM)
+• Connecting an app to a Large Language Model (LLM)

-• Engineering LLM prompts to achieve your desired results
+• Engineering LLM prompts to achieve desired results

-• Using Structured Outputs to obtain LLM responses in a custom parsable format
+• Using Structured Outputs to get LLM responses in a custom, parseable format

 • Managing state in a sequential Streamlit app